Skip to content

 Offline credentials

 Transit turnstiles, festivals, borders.
 Verify a privacy-preserving credential with no network, no server round-trip.
-Groth16 and STARK both work, pick wichever your issuer uses.
+Groth16 and STARK both work, pick whichever your issuer uses.

 IoT attestation